 Also, if you see a book of interest on WorldCat, check on Amazon to see if the book is listed with the "Look Inside" feature (mouse over to the cover of the book).
 If it is, you may be able to read substantial portions of the book online, at no cost, on Amazon.

-If you are looking, for example, for hardcopy books suitable for children on the subject of astronomy, use the Library Catalog's Advanced search screen, add the phrase 'juvenile literature' to the Subject heading "astronomy" and limit your search to "Book" under "Type."
+If you are looking, for example, for books suitable for children on the subject of astronomy, use the Library Catalog search screen, add the phrase 'juvenile literature' to the Subject heading "astronomy."
+Some other examples:

 The best periodical databases for articles on children's literature are listed below.